How can I feel happier and less

 overwhelmed in my business?

-Are you stuck in a whirlpool?
+Are you overwhelmed and stuck in a whirlpool?

 If so, you might be stuck, trying to paddle your way out of a violent business whirlpool without even realising it – a situation that is not only stressful but also unsustainable.